SteadyCadence/api-docs/content/06-records.md

 **Response**

-The response is a relationship JSON object.
+The response contains a relationship JSON object.

 #### Example Response